 This solves several issues I had in the past.
 Virtualization is turned off by default, SVM enables it.
 Multi-threading is enabled and although this is not a thread on AMD CPUs I like to turn this off as it caused some issues in the past.
 C-State and IOMMU can be problematic for AMD GPUs and the rest is just optimizing boot process for my LG screen as it does poweroff sometimes when using Fastboot.

 I also have ryzen-stabilizator script during the boot to turn off few more CPU flags to prevent from random MCE freezing.
-This has probably been fixed and workarounded in Linux kernel, but I am lazy to test this and I want to live on the safe side:
+It looks like after a month of testing, I haven’t experienced freeze without this but I am sticking with it for now:

 # cat /etc/rc.d/rc.local #!/bin/sh /usr/local/bin/ryzen-stabilizator --disable-c6 --disable-boosting --disable-aslr -enable-psicworkaround

 The author of this tool suggests to set Power Supply Idle Control to Typical